 There are countless different materials you can use to insulate your hive.
 You can be creative with this process and find the perfect solution for your climate and situation.
 The top and bottom of the beehive can be insulated, as well as the sides.
 Popular methods used by beekeepers include using insulation wraps or insulated covers on their beehives.

-Make sure that the entrance to the hive is opened all winter to allow the bees to come and go.
-During the winter the bees may need to leave the hive on warmer days to gather water, or to go on a cleansing flight.
-After heavy snowfalls, check your hive entrance to make sure it is not blocked.
+Ensure the hive's entrance is opened all winter to allow the bees to come and go.
+During the winter, the bees may need to leave the pack on warmer days to gather water or to go on a cleansing flight.
+After heavy snowfalls, check your hive entrance to ensure it is not blocked.

 Limit Hive Inspections

-If the weather has been particularly harsh, it is ok to take advantage of a moderate day to peek inside your hives.
-Check for activity and see if your bees need any more food to hold them through the winter.
-You can use traditional candy boards, fondant, plain sugar, or sugar bricks.
-These do not take the place of proper feeding that should take place earlier but can serve as insurance to avoid starvation.
+If the weather has been particularly harsh, taking advantage of a moderate day to peek inside your hives is okay.
+Check for activity and see if your bees need more food to hold them through the winter.
+Traditional candy boards, fondant, plain sugar, or sugar bricks can be used.
+These do not replace proper feeding that should occur earlier but can serve as insurance to avoid starvation.